 Health Requirements – Health Waivers

-There is little point in meeting specific visa criteria unless you first consider the applicable health requirement and whether any health waiver is available, if the health criteria is not satisfied.
+There is little point in meeting specific visa criteria unless you first consider the applicable health requirement and whether any health waiver is available if the health criteria are not satisfied.

 To meet the health requirement, Australian visa applicants must do two things:

 Firstly, the visa applicant must complete any requested immigration health examinations.